 Most rail operators in Western Australia tended to pay their employees in accordance with the law.
-However, the Union found that, throughout 2023, rail operators struggled to comply with Award clauses, rostering, and WHS obligations.
+However, the Union found that, throughout 2024, rail operators struggled to comply with Agreement/Award clauses, rostering, and WHS obligations.
 For example:

 - Consultation with safety representatives

 - Consultation with affected workers

 - Posting of rosters

-- Work and life balance
+- Performance management plans

 - Disciplinary processes